albertoperdomo2/python3-tcp-sniff/README.md

 * `requirements.txt`: The requirements for the Python environment.

 ## Development
 For the proposed solution, a class `gatherTCP` was created, which creates a gatherer object for the TCP/IP packets.
-The only argument that the class accepts is the URL of the endpoint in which the sniffed data will be posted, i.e. the referred as monitoring server.
+The only argument that the class accepts is the URL of the endpoint in which the sniffed data will be POSTed, i.e. the referred as monitoring server.
 The class `gatherTCP` has one public method `run()` which creates the queue for the data objects, and both the sniff_data and http_client processes.

 The `_sniff_data` private method is in charge of sniffing the data from the packets.
 In order to do so, a raw socket is used to receive the packages; then, the packets are parsed and evaluated to only use TCP packets.